benpollarduk/LoFiEffects.WPF/README.md

 ```

 #### Properties
-* Texture width.
+* TextureWidth.
 A double specifying the rendered width of the texture in WPF units.
-* Texture height.
+* TextureHeight.
 A double specifying the rendered height of the texture in WPF units.
-* Include scanlines.
+* IncludeScanlines.
 A boolean specifying if scan lines should be included.

 ### Degrade
 Adds overall degradation to the visual.
 Simpliar to the *Noise* effect but works in a subtractive manner.